 While most CSPM tools today can provide an analysis of configurations to find posture security issues, managing access risk is much more difficult.
 Understanding exactly what each identity can do with each resource and, more importantly, creating rightsized policies that provide the least privilege permissions needed for an identity’s business functions - is an incredibly complicated task.
 Today, this kind of capability is only accomplished by specific third party technologies called cloud infrastructure entitlements management (CIEM).

 A true CIEM solution enables you to know what permissions exist in an environment and which are actually needed, and provide the resources needed to remediate any gaps automatically, with no queries or coding on your part.
+Discover what CIEM is.

 Detecting and Responding to an Adversary’s Anomalous Behavior